 On completion of the term of office, a member cannot stand for the same office until two years have elapsed after the end of the last term of office.

-If the Honorary Secretary is elected from the members of the committee, the Region from which she comes shall elect another person from their Region as Regional PA to take her place on the UKPAC.
+If the Honorary Secretary is elected from the members of the committee, the Region from which she comes shall elect another person from their Region as Regional PAC to take her place on the UKPAC.

 In the event of the Secretary being unable to act, the UKPAC will have power to fill the vacancy until such time as an election can be held.